OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 ## Web image values

 The [WebImageCellValue](/javascript/api/excel/excel.webimagecellvalue) object creates the ability to store an image as part of an [entity](#entity-values) or as an independent value in a range.
 This object offers many properties, including `address`, `altText`, and `relatedImagesAddress`.

-The `basicType` and `basicValue` properties define how the Excel UI will read this data type if the minimum compatibility requirements are not met.
-In that scenario, this data type will display as a **#VALUE!** error in the Excel UI.
+The `basicType` and `basicValue` properties define how the Excel UI reads this data type if the minimum compatibility requirements are not met.
+In that scenario, this data type displays as a **#VALUE!** error in the Excel UI.

 The following JSON code sample shows the complete schema of a web image.